 Nutritional benefits of whole grain pastas

-This is a pasta and bean dish that makes a hearty meal the whole family will enjoy.
+This vegan chili mac recipe makes a hearty meal the whole family will enjoy.
 Serve with a tossed green salad or corn on the cob for a simple and fast dinner.

 Recipe adapted from Dr. Neal Barnard’s book, Breaking the Food Seduction.